10 Syrian Nationals Arrested For Illegal Entry In Lebanon - UrduPoint

 10 Syrian Nationals Arrested For Illegal Entry In Lebanon

-Lebanon's state security arrested Friday a Syrian national for facilitating the illegal entry of nine Syrian refugees to Lebanon, local media reported

-BEIRUT, (UrduPoint / Pakistan Point News - APP - 14th Jun, 2019 ) :Lebanon's state security arrested Friday a Syrian national for facilitating the illegal entry of nine Syrian refugees to Lebanon, local media reported.
+BEIRUT, (UrduPoint / Pakistan Point News - 15th Jun, 2019 ) :Lebanon's state security arrested Friday a Syrian national for facilitating the illegal entry of nine Syrian refugees to Lebanon, local media reported.

 All 10 Syrian nationals were arrested in south of Litani and they were referred to a police station in Rashaya al-Fakhar for further investigations and other legal procedures, according to Elnashra, an online independent newspaper.